-This simple Veterans Day unit study is a great resource for teaching your preschoolers about the holiday, the history behind it, and how we can honor our veterans.
+This simple Veterans Day preschool unit study is a great resource for teaching your little ones about the holiday, the history behind it, and how we can honor our veterans.

-Veteran’s Day is next month making today a great day to teach your preschoolers about the upcoming holiday.
+Veteran’s Day is November 11th making today a great day to teach your preschoolers about the upcoming holiday.
 This day is not just another holiday and/or day off school.

 Veteran’s Day celebrates the end of World War I. It’s a day that we pay tribute to all of our American veterans, living and deceased, who have served our country during war and peace times.

 While Memorial Day focuses on our servicemen and women who have died, Veterans Day honors them both.

 There are many hands-on learning activities and crafts to teach your learners about Veteran’s Day.

 - Pinwheel Poppies at Mum in the Madhouse